jasraa/tp/docs/DeveloperGuide.md

 passes along the input into the Parser.
 The `Parser` creates a `CommandCreator` object depending on the user's input .
 The `CommandCreator` object then creates the `Command` object.
 This `Command` object will be executed in `BudgetBuddy`.
-The `Command` object utilizes methods and the class present in the `Application Classes`, which will be explained in more detail in the following sections.
+The `Command` object utilizes methods and the classes present in `Commons`, which will be explained in more detail in the following sections.

 #### 3.2 Parser Class